ting-918/Deguster/README.md

 &emsp;The button allows toggling between two states—not favorited and favorited—while performing corresponding<br>
 &emsp;actions (adding/removing the item from the personal favorites library) <br>
 • Dynamic Effect of the Favorite Button <br>
-&emsp;When the mouse hovers over the star icon button, it exhibits a side-to-side shaking effect. <br>
+&emsp;When the mouse hovers over the star icon, it exhibits a side-to-side shaking effect, which is implemented <br>
-&emsp;This animation is implemented using CSS Animation and @keyframes.<br>
+&emsp;using CSS Animation and @keyframes.<br>
 <div align="center"><img src="assets(md)/List.png" width="50%"></div><br>

 **4. Post Creation** <br>